 Start by wiping the soapy water on with an abrasive sponge, then rinse the windows with clean water; use a squeegee to get any further soapy deposits off; then use the microfibre cloths for a streak-free finish.

 What not to do: Make the water too bubbly – soapy suds will be left as filmy streaks on your windows and you'll wish you'd never started.

-We absolutely swear by squeegees at Realhomes.com Towers.
-There's one by the shower to clean the glass shower screen, and one under the sink to use on the windows.
+We absolutely swear by squeegees (opens in new tab) at Real Homes .
+There's one by the shower to clean the glass shower screen, and one under the sink to wash windows.
 We simply use the sponge mentioned in tip 2 then take a squeegee to the soapy suds to leave a streak-free shine.
-Finish it off with clean, dry, e-cloth and you're done.
+Finish it off with a clean, dry, e-cloth and you're done.